 Finances change during the course of a marriage, and many married couples may need the help of an experienced family law attorney to navigate these changes in their overall financial plans.
-The Gainesville family law attorneys with The Law Office of Silverman, Mack & Associates can help couples draft a postnuptial contract that determines their individual financial rights and responsibilities and creates guidelines for the equitable division of marital assets in the event of a divorce.
+The Gainesville family law attorneys with Silverman and Mack, LLC can help couples draft a postnuptial contract that determines their individual financial rights and responsibilities and creates guidelines for the equitable division of marital assets in the event of a divorce.

 What Is A Postnuptial Agreement?

 A postnuptial agreement is a contract between spouses that determines how the couple will divide income and property in the event of separation, divorce, or death.
 Although many people associate postnuptial agreements with the end of a marriage, these contracts can actually improve the state of a marriage by clearly defining the financial responsibilities of each spouse.
 Financial stress or disagreements are two of the primary causes of tension within a marriage; a postnuptial contract can remove the possibility of financial miscommunication and improve the state of a marriage.